 Hero(s): Martin Luther and John Calvin

 Likes: Jewish culture.
 Convinced his mother was Jewish (may or may not be true).
-Most of the stories he makes up are half Shetetl (Mama goes to the market with a pail to buy a carp for gefilte fish…) and half 1950s suburban goyim America (…and returns home to her ranch style home where her children, Bobby and Suzy, save the carp by hiding it in the guest bathroom).
+Most of the stories he makes up are half Shetetl (Mama goes to the market with a pail to buy a carp to make gefilte fish…) and half 1950s suburban goyim America (…and returns home to her ranch style home where her children, Bobby and Suzy, save the carp by hiding it in the guest bathroom).

 Speaking German, but is German Russian and German he speaks is a 17th century dialect.
 Does a good Hitler impression if Hitler lived in the 17th century.
 Think about it.